Version for the visually impaired

 Requirements imposed on individuals (check objects): lay out the items they carry that contain metals, mobile phones, laptop and tablet computers, photo, video, film, radio equipment and place them in check trays (baskets); put off outerwear, hats, belts, belts, shoes (in relation to belts and belts of less than 4 cm wide, less than 0.5 cm thick, as well as shoes with a heel height of less than 2.5 cm and with a sole thickness of less than 1.0 cm, this requirement is advisory) and place them in check trays (baskets), the use of this subparagraph is mandatory at checkpoints and posts at the border of the transportation sector; place check trays (baskets) and other things carried by individuals who are subject to check on the conveyor of the X-ray television unit; pass through the frame of a stationary metal detector.

-Check of radio and television equipment, photographic, video and film equipment, audio and video equipment, cell phones, personal computers can additionally be carried out in other ways specified in paragraph 57 of these Rules, using devices that detect explosives, as well as by turning them on and checking their operability; Check of musical instruments is carried out separately from their cases (boxes), using the methods specified in paragraph 57 of these Rules, using devices that detect explosives, as well as using check rotating mirrors;
+Check of radio and television equipment, photographic, video and film equipment, audio and video equipment, cell phones, personal computers can additionally be carried out in other ways, using devices that detect explosives, as well as by turning them on and checking their operability; Check of musical instruments is carried out separately from their cases (boxes), using the methods specified in paragraph 28 of these Rules, using devices that detect explosives, as well as using check rotating mirrors;

 When a passenger undergoes check, the check officer makes a note in the transportation documents or boarding pass indicating that the passenger has passed the check.
 If the boarding pass is issued in electronic form, such information is entered into the electronic check database (if technically possible); In cases where the check objects — passengers who have passed the check are moved from the transportation sector of the transport security area to another part of the transport security area, except for cases determined by the transportation technology, the marks in the transportation document about the passed check are canceled.
 If the boarding pass is issued in electronic form, information about the passenger undergoing the check is canceled from the electronic check database;